dart-lang/site-www/src/content/language/extension-types.md

 (that does not [`implement`](#implements) its representation type) is statically treated as a completely new type, distinct from its representation type.
-You can't assign a non-transparent extension type to its representation type, and it doesn't expose its representation type's members.
+You can't assign it to its representation type, and it doesn't expose its representation type's members.

 For example, take the `NumberE` extension type we declared under [Usage](#usage):